These answers may help you

 There is no such thing as 100% security, either in the analogue or the digital world.
 The federal government does its utmost to protect your data wherever possible with all the currently available security measures.
 The e-ID has been developed and is operated according to the current state of the art and international standards.
 The source code for the various e-ID systems is publicly accessible and can be checked by anyone who is interested.
 The e-ID Act is formulated in a technology-neutral way and allows for the constant adaptation of the e-ID to keep it in line with technological developments.

-Anyone who wants to misuse your e-ID would have to get their hands on your smartphone and then be able to unlock both the phone and your app.
-This means that as the holder of your e-ID, you must ensure that no one gains unauthorised access to your smartphone and that the software on your smartphone is always up to date.
-If there is any uncertainty, you can have your e-ID blocked immediately at any time.
+Anyone who wants to misuse your e-ID would first have to gain possession of your smartphone and then be able to unlock both the device and your app.
+This means that, as the holder of your e-ID, you must ensure that no one gains unauthorised access to your smartphone.